hyperledger/indy-hipe/text/transports/README.md

 - Websockets are considered transmit only by default.
 Messages will only flow from the agent that opened the socket.
 This behavior may be modified with additional signaling.

-- Using Secure Websockets (wss://) with TLS 1.2 or greater will provide Perfect Forward Secrecy (PFS) on the transmission leg.
+- Using Secure Websockets (wss://) with TLS 1.2 or greater with a forward secret cipher will provide Perfect Forward Secrecy (PFS) on the transmission leg.

 ### Other Transports